SeLite/SeLite.github.io/SeleniumIDEtips.md

 # Clipboard And Indent
 [Components](Components) > [Clipboard And Indent](Components#clipboard-and-indent) enables clipboard sharing between Selenium IDE and other applications.
 Otherwise Selenium IDE doesn't accept Selenese commands/comments passed through clipboard from another Selenium IDE instance when [using multiple Selenium IDEs in parallel](#using-multiple-selenium-ides-in-parallel).

 It supports Selenese commands/comments to be indented with spaces into blocks, through menu or by pressing right or left arrow.
 It automatically indents and unindents structured commands that come with [SelBlocks Global](SelBlocksGlobal).
+It also indents logs.

 When saving cases (as HTML), it transforms comments from HTML comments to table cells (with `class="comment"`).
 That brings three benefits: